jrzabott/TextToKeyStroke/README.md

    ```shell
    java -jar TextToKeyStrokes-1.0-SNAPSHOT.jar --jna --file path/to/input.txt --delay 50
    ```
+### Note on Keyboard Layout

+The `Robot` keystroke simulation is **keyboard layout-dependent**.
+This means that keystrokes are sent according to the system's current keyboard layout.
+If the target system uses a different keyboard layout than expected, the output might not match the intended characters.

+**Recommendation**: Ensure the keyboard layout is consistent on both the sending and receiving systems, or implement specific mappings in the code to support multiple layouts.

 ## Limitations
 - This application is limited by the speed of keystroke simulation, which can be slow for large amounts of data.